What Are the Right Questions on Foster Care Performance?

-All of this means that in the next annual review, The Chronicle should consider some additional measures.
+All of this means that in the next annual review, The Imprint should consider some additional measures.
 What we want for our children and youth is not simply enough foster parents, but enough foster parents who are experienced in dealing with a variety of issues children present and who are close to the child’s community of origin.

 It means ensuring that a foster home is equipped to address each child’s level of need, which in itself requires that we assess the child’s level of need.
 To achieve close, appropriate placements, we in Georgia are developing a number of measures to determine just how good of a job we’re doing at keeping children in an appropriate placement as close to their homes as possible.
 Here are four of them …

 Kinship Placements: In Georgia, we’re tracking both the percentage of children placed with kin and fictive kin as well, and we are challenging ourselves to bring as many of those placements as possible into full foster care licensure.
 In our work, we’ve found we have high numbers of placements that are not blood relatives of the child but who rather had existing strong relationships with the child that had formed prior to our involvement.

 Foster Care Stability: Over the past year, more than 53 percent of children and youth in Georgia’s foster care system have been in one placement during their first 12 months in care, up from 40 percent in 2016.
 We know that stable placements are both an indication of appropriate placements, as well as representative of the stability in relationships that a child needs.

 Our goal is to reduce placement moves as much as possible, and we have recently launched a “placement stability review team” to provide support to placements that are at risk of disruption.
 We’ve also increased the number of children adopted from their foster placement from less than 15 percent in 2015 to almost 20 percent this past year.